The Lonely Lady: Plot

 Jerilee Randall, an innocent high school student, living in the San Fernando Valley, dreams of becoming a famous writer.
 Shortly after winning a trophy for her creative writing, she meets Walt, the son of famous screenwriter Walter Thornton, at a party.
 She goes home with him and some of his friends with the promise of meeting his father, whose work she admires.
-At the Thornton's pool, one of Walt's friends beats her and then sexually assaults her with a garden hose nozzle.
+At the Thorntons' pool, Walt's friend Joe Heron and then sexually assaults her with a garden hose nozzle.

 Walter arrives after the assault and saves Jerilee from further attacks.
-A friendship, then a love affair, develops between them, and they soon marry, though Jerilee's mother disapproves.
+A friendship, then a love affair, develops between them, and they soon marry, though Jerilee's mother Veronica disapproves.
 Jerilee publishes her first book, which becomes a bestseller.
 The marriage begins to crumble when Jerilee rewrites one of Walter's scripts, although she only added the word "Why?"
-Despite this, the revised script benefits the actress delivering the line, and she thanks Walter, who takes credit for the rewrite.
+Despite this, the revised script benefits Laurie, the actress delivering the line, and she thanks Walter, who takes credit for the rewrite.
 Separation becomes a certainty when Walter scorns Jerilee during an argument and accuses her of enjoying having been assaulted years ago.

 After leaving Walter, Jerilee has several affairs while trying to produce her screenplay.
 An affair with married actor George Ballantine results in pregnancy; upon realizing he would not support her, she gets an abortion.
 Jerilee meets with club owner Vincent Dacosta, who offers to connect her with movie agents, and ends up working for him as a waitress to make ends meet.
 Eventually, she has an affair with him as well.
-When meeting the agent Vincent promised would represent her, she realizes that he sent her to have sex with the agent and his female companion.
+When meeting Gino Paoluzzi, the agent Vincent promised would represent her, she realizes that he sent her to have sex with Gino and his female companion Carla Maria Peroni.
 After Jerilee confronts Vincent, he throws her screenplay at her, mocking her while he's on drugs and naked with two other women.
 Jerilee has a mental breakdown in a sequence wherein she sees the faces of callous people of her past appear on her typewriter keys.

 After spending time in a sanitarium, Jerilee rewrites her screenplay.
-She reconnects with director Guy Jackson, who helps get her script produced successfully; however, she's expected to have sex once again, this time with the producer's wife.
+She reconnects with director Guy Jackson, who helps get her script produced successfully; however, she's expected to have sex once again, this time with the producer Tom Castel's wife Joanne.
 At the prestigious live movie awards telecast, Jerilee wins the best original screenplay award for her film, The Hold-Outs.
 On stage, she bluntly criticizes the Hollywood system, in which women have to "fuck [their] way to the top," and admits to her ex-husband Walter that she never learned "the meaning of self-respect."
 Jerilee then refuses the award, departing the auditorium with her newfound dignity.